 There is about to be a higher demand for CPAs since the baby boomers are retiring at an increasing rate.
-This could not be a better time to get a leg up on all the other accounting graduates and add a CPA license to you resume.
+This could not be a better time to get a leg up on all the other accounting graduates and add a CPA license to your resume.
 Those three letters behind your name will certainly separate you from the crowd and prove to your employer that you have the skills to fill a key role that a boomer would be vacating.
 You’ll be looking at a much bigger salary than other accountants without a CPA license.

-All the hard work you put in and sacrifices you make will seem trivial to the benefits you’ll receive as a CPA.
+All the hard work you put in and the sacrifices you make will seem trivial to the benefits you’ll receive as a CPA.
 So, don’t wait any longer and find a CPA review course so you can hit the ground running once graduation comes.
 The opportunities will be endless for you if you push yourself to go for the CPA right after college.